Man who killed 6 in Christmas parade gets life, no release - NewsBreak

 Man who killed 6 in Christmas parade gets life, no release

-A judge sentenced a man who killed six people and injured many others when he drove his SUV through a Christmas parade in suburban Milwaukee to life in prison with no chance of release Wednesday, rejecting arguments from him and his family that mental illness drove him to do it.
+A judge sentenced a man who killed six people and injured many others when he drove his SUV through a Christmas parade in suburban Milwaukee to life in prison with no chance of release on Nov.
+16, rejecting arguments from him and his family that mental illness drove him to do it.

 Each homicide count carried a mandatory life sentence, and the only uncertainty Wednesday was whether Dorow would allow Brooks to serve any portion of those sentences on extended supervision in the community, the state’s current version of parole.
 She did not.
 Wisconsin doesn’t have the death penalty.